 We are doing things differently at Rose Hill Farm.
-At the beginning of the 2018 season, we decided to switch from managing our orchard using an Integrated Pest Management system to a Holistic framework.
+At the beginning of the 2018 season, we augmented our Integrated Pest Management system with a Holistic framework.
 Simply put, our mission at Rose Hill is to grow the healthiest, most flavorful and nutritious fruit possible while also being responsible stewards of the land.
 It has become our primary tenet to foster the health of the whole orchard ecosystem.
 To reestablish a natural balance in our orchard, we focus on soil fertility, tree health and improved biodiversity.

 What specifically is different about our holistic orchard management practice?